backstage/backstage/.changeset/silly-ligers-tan.md

 '@backstage/plugin-catalog-backend': patch
 ---

-Adds the ability to disable catalog processing with `catalog.processingEnabled` config flag
+Adds the ability to disable catalog processing `catalog.processingInterval: false` in `app-config`